Cor'Dale Flott: Professional career

+New York Giants

 Flott was selected by the New York Giants with the 81st pick in the third round of the 2022 NFL draft.
 After Aaron Robinson had his appendix removed, Flott was named as a starting cornerback for the Giants' Week 2 matchup against the Carolina Panthers.
 As a rookie, he finished with 26 tackles, two passes defended, and one forced fumble in 11 games.

+Flott started 14 games for New York during the 2025 season, compiling one interception, 11 pass deflections, one forced fumble, and 38 combined tackles.
+On January 3, 2026, Flott was placed on season-ending injured reserve due to a knee injury suffered in Week 16 against the Minnesota Vikings.

+Tennessee Titans

+On March 12, 2026, Flott signed a three-year, $45 million contract with the Tennessee Titans.